Welcome to Nigel Pugh, Notary of Winchester

 I can see you in your home (£150) or in your office (£200 + VAT and travel costs).

 If a document requires either legalisation by way of an apostille or, as it can on occasion, a consular stamp, I can tell you how to get these yourself or I can get them for you subject to an administration charge and postage costs.
 Where a consul stamp is required, I use an agent and her costs will be charged as well.
 There are some consuls e.g. China and Qatar that have additional requirements which may result in additional costs

 I can always give an cost estimate either on the phone or in writing.

 As far as payment is concerned, I like to be paid by private clients at the time.
-You will need to pay either by bank transfer or cheque or cash, as I do not have a card reader.
+You will need to pay either by bank transfer or cheque or cash or credit or debit card.
 With commercial clients, I am happy to submit an invoice following completion of the matter.
 I will generally cover the disbursements e.g. Apostille consular agents costs and postage.